Golf: WGC Dell World Matchplay

-The WGC World Matchplay gets underway in Texas, presenting the first opportunity for fans to see some of the world’s best face off in matchplay golf in 2021.
+The WGC World Matchplay gets underway in Texas, presenting the first opportunity for fans to see some of the world’s best face off in matchplay golf in 2023.
 As a completely different animal to Strokeplay, picking a winner in any matchplay event is always tough – especially with the world’s best golfers in action.
-The winner of the event takes home a remarkable $1.82 million for a weekend’s work and with over $10 million in the prize pot, it is one of the most lucrative events in world golf.
-Kevin Kisner is the defending champion, having prevailed in 2019 and it promises to be yet another superb weekend of matchplay golf in Texas.
+The winner of the event takes home a remarkable $3.5 million for a weekend’s work and with over $15 million in the prize pot, it is one of the most lucrative events in world golf.
+World number 1 Scottie Scheffler is the defending champion, having prevailed in 2022 and it promises to be yet another superb weekend of matchplay golf in Texas.

 All of the biggest names in world golf are in action here in Texas, which should set up an excellent week of golf:

 World number one and defending champion of this event Scottie Scheffler is a one-man wrecking ball currently and stopping him here in home conditions could be a tough ask.

 Jon Rahm is a fierce matchplay competitor, but his draw looks tough in Texas but if there is one man who could do it, it is the Spaniard.